AdrianGoG/Plugin-WP-InsertUsersinDatabase/readme.txt

 1. After downloading the plugin, install it using the standard WordPress plugin installation.
 Access PLUGINS/ADD NEW and upload the plugin you want to install.

-For more details regarding the installation and initial configuration of the plugin, check out our step by step easy to follow [tutorial](https://www.bitacad.net).
+For more details regarding the installation and initial configuration of the plugin, check out our step by step easy to follow.

 == Changelog ==